adlanarifzr/translatr/README.md

 This command will display the description based on your current locale.
 To add more language, simply add new column with different locale.

 ## <a name="support"></a>Support & Thanks
-I would be really grateful if you would contribute to support my contributions in Laravel development by saying thanks to [adlanarifzr@gmail.com](mailto:adlanarifzr@gmail.com).
+I would be really grateful if you would contribute to support my development in Laravel packages.
+I can be reached at [adlanarifzr@gmail.com](mailto:adlanarifzr@gmail.com).

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.